| Healing Prayers

 illness, for a quality of rest or sleep which would aid the recovery, for concerns that

 are causing anxiety, for other family members and so on.
+The next point relates to the means that God

 may use to heal.
 Most Christians believe that God uses the skills he has given to doctors